rproner1/AutomatingBOJDataAcquisition/README.md

   fromYear: str.
 The lower limit of the date range (inclusive).
 Default="2016".
   toYear: str.
 The upper limit of the date range (inclusive).
 Default="2021".
   noHeader: bool.
 Whether or not to omit the header.
-Default=True.
-If noHeader=False, a simple header will be created.
+Default=`True`.
+If `noHeader=False`, a simple header will be created.

 The function does not return a value.
 Rather, it downloads a csv directly.